 The biggest mistake you can make when you’re trying to become a professional bartender is being too picky about your first hospitality job.
 There’s a reason why most bar managers don’t hire bartenders with no hospitality experience – it doesn’t work out well!

-Whilst anyone can learn how to become a good bartender, it takes time because there’s a lot to know and do.
+Whilst anyone can learn how to become a bartender decently, it takes time because there’s a lot to know and do.

 Think of it like driving a car for the first time.
 You’ve got steer, accelerate, break, change gears, and argue with mom & dad, all while keeping an eye on the road, the signs, the mirrors, the traffic lights, and the other cars around you.